-Mercia Marina's Beetroot Tree Cafe is the kind of place you could easily take your mum to for a spot of lunch even if your mum is the fussiest person on the face of the earth.
+Mercia Marina's Beetroot Tree Cafe is the kind of place you could easily take your mum for a spot of lunch even if she's the fussiest person on the face of the earth.
 It's relaxed, offers great produce, and sits away from the hustle of Derby City centre.

 Vegan-Friendly Grasshopper Cafe in Hope

 There is a great selection of cafes for cyclists in Hope and the Hope Valley.
-Castleton seems to attract the tourists however Hope seems to draw in the more active visitor to the Peak District with excellent walking and world class Mountain Biking nearby.
+Castleton seems to attract the tourists, but Hope seems to draw in the more active visitor to the Peak District with excellent walking and world-class Mountain Biking nearby.